Battery Acee |

 From its founding, Savannah was contained inside earthen walls with palisades, with several batteries (1757 - 1814).
 Located on Yamacraw Bluff was Fort Halifax (1756 - 1760's).
 It was abandoned and then rebuilt by Patriots as Fort Savannah (1776 - 1778), captured by the British and renamed Fort Prevost (1778 - 1782).
 After the British evacuated the city, it was renamed Fort Wayne (1) (1782 - 1790's).
 The fort was partially rebuilt in 1812, but construction was never completed.
 Only the curved outer wall by the river was completed, which still exists today at the corner of East Bay and East Broad Streets.
 Barracks were constructed outside the fort, and this became known as Oglethorpe Barracks (1) (1821 - 1851).
 They were in use by the Confederates 1861 - 1864, and then as Federal Reconstruction barracks (1864 - 1879).

-Other colonial works included British Spring Hill Redoubt (1779), located at West Broad and Liberty Streets (now Savannah Visitors Center and History Museum), and the site of Revolutionary War Barracks and Fortifications (aka Savannah Barracks) at Bull and Liberty Streets, now the DeSoto Hilton Plaza.
+Other colonial works included British Spring Hill Redoubt (1779), reconstructed at Battlefield Memorial Park at West Broad and Liberty Streets (near the Savannah Visitors Center and History Museum); and the site of Revolutionary War Barracks and Fortifications (aka Savannah Barracks) at Bull and Liberty Streets, now the DeSoto Hilton Plaza.
 Spring Hill was the main focus of the Patriot - French attack in October 1779.
 Sailor's Battery was north of Spring Hill and anchored the British line at the Savannah River.
 Patriot-French seige lines were built south to southeast of Spring Hill.

 Savannah was the state's first permanent white settlement (1733).
 The city was occupied by the British from December 1778 to June 1782.

 A Patriot earthen battery (Mud Fort) was first located here from 1775 - 1778.
-The British army under Lt.
+The British under Lt.
 Col. Archibald Campbell landed in this area in December 1779 to occupy the city.
-Another fort was built in 1792, and probably seriously damaged in the 1804 hurricane.
+A new fort was built in 1792, and probably seriously damaged in the 1804 hurricane.

-The new six-gun brick fort was named in 1810, and was enlarged between 1845 and 1860.
-It became Confederate in 1861 - 1864, and was the headquarters for eight other river fortifications in the area.
+The third brick fort (six guns) was named in 1810, and was enlarged between 1845 and 1860.
+It became Confederate in January 1861, and was the headquarters for eight other river fortifications in the area.
 When Union troops under General Sherman occupied the city and raised the Federal flag over the fort in December 1864, the iron-ram C.S.S.
 Savannah fired on the fort from the river.
 The ironclad C.S.S.
 Georgia was scuttled nearby.
 The fort was last modified in 1874 - 1876 with five new gun emplacements and a magazine on the parapet.
 The name was changed to Fort Oglethorpe (1) or Oglethorpe Barracks (2) (1884 - 1889).
-This is the oldest standing fort in the state.
+The former name was restored in 1905.
+Sold to the state in 1923.
+Opened as a state park in 1969.
+This is the oldest standing brick fort in the state.
 The largest black-powder cannon still being fired in the U.S., a 32-pounder, is located here and is used for special occasions.

 Savannah CSA Arsenal and Ordnance Depot